arrow

 Additional Financial Services

-APIs can serve for providing financial services like:
+APIs can provide financial services like:

 • Lending: Instead of building their own lending platforms, some challenger banks integrate with third-party lending platforms.